aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `encryption_key`- (Optional, Available since v1.200.0) The Custom key ID, which you can get by calling DescribeEncryptionKeyList.If this parameter is not passed, the key is automatically generated by the key management service.
 To create a custom key, you can call the CreateKey interface of the key management service.
 * `role_arn`- (Optional, Available since v1.200.0) The Specify the global resource descriptor ARN (Alibaba Cloud Resource Name) information of the role to be authorized, and use the related key management services after the authorization is completed, in the format: `acs:ram::$accountID:role/$roleName`.
 * `shard_count`- (Optional, ForceNew, Int, Available since v1.208.0) The number of data shards.
 This parameter is available only if you create a cluster instance that uses cloud disks.
 You can use this parameter to specify a custom number of data shards.
+* `connection_string` - (Deprecated since v1.101.0) Indicates whether the address is a private endpoint.

 -> **NOTE:** The start time to the end time must be 1 hour.
 For example, the MaintainStartTime is 01:00Z, then the MaintainEndTime must be 02:00Z.